Mumbai Travel Guide

 Best time to visit Mumbai

-The climate of Mumbai is generally hot and humid throughout the year, but the best time to travel to Mumbai is in the nominal winter months between November and February, when conditions are slightly more bearable.
-Avoid the monsoon season (between June and September), when your holiday is likely to be swamped by heavy rain and flooding.
+The climate of Mumbai is generally hot and humid throughout the year.
+The best time to travel to Mumbai is in the winter months between November and February, when conditions are slightly more bearable.
+Travellers should void the monsoon season (between June and September), when the city is likely to be swamped by heavy rain and flooding.
 Read more on Mumbai's Climate and Weather.

 What to see in Mumbai